lxgr-linux/pokete/wiki.md

 - Attack points: 5

 ### Fire bite
-Burns and bites the enemy at the same time
+Burns and bites the enemy at the same time.

 - Type: [Fire](#types)
 - Minimum Level: 0